vechiato/vechiato.github.io/content/post/Book Fluent Python.md

 #### **Chapter 1: The Python Data Model**

 Ramalho introduces the Python data model, explaining how special methods enable the language's expressive syntax.
-He emphasizes the importance of understanding these methods to fully leverage Python's capabilities.
+He emphasises the importance of understanding these methods to fully leverage Python's capabilities.

 - **Pythonic Card Deck**: An example to illustrate special methods.
 - **Emulating Numeric Types**: Techniques for creating numeric types.